lukas-zronek/macOS_toolbox/README.md

 ## License

-macOS_toolbox is released under 2-clause BSD License.
+macOS_toolbox is released under [BSD 2-Clause License](https://github.com/lukas-zronek/macOS_toolbox/blob/master/LICENSE).
-With the exception of source code in the extern directory which falls under the license specified in the respective file.
+With the exception of source code in the [extern](https://github.com/lukas-zronek/macOS_toolbox/tree/master/extern) directory which falls under the license specified in the respective source file.